FestCat/festcat-clunits-builder/README.md

 I know the syntax may be unusual, but please stick to it:

-  - Choose a voice name (i.e. `"pol"`)
+  - Choose a new name for your voice (i.e. `"pol"`)
   - Set the gender (i.e. `"male"`)
   - Choose a similar voice (i.e. `"upc_ca_pep_clunits"`)
   - Set the path to your prompts in festival format
   - Set the path to your recordings in 16kHz and 16bit format.
   - Set the path to all the `festival_suite` paths

-Use the following syntax (I know the `--enable-festivalpath` is not consistent, that will change in the future):
+Use the following syntax (I know the `--enable-festivalpath` is not consistent with the rest of the arguments, that will be changed in the future):

         ./configure \
         INST="upc" VOX="pol" GENDER="male" \